openpnp/openpnp/Build-FAQ.md

 * Top Camera: 8mm lens, 100mm distance from board.
 * Bottom Camera: 3.2mm or 3.6mm lens, 30-40mm distance from nozzle tip.

-M12 lenses are cheap, so I recommend picking up a couple sizes to experiment with.
+M12 lenses are cheap, so we recommend picking up a couple sizes to experiment with.

+The [Vision Doctor optics basics page](https://www.vision-doctor.com/en/optical-basics.html) and [lens calculators](https://www.vision-doctor.com/en/optical-calculations.html) can help with this decision.

 ## Mounting Vacuum Hose to NEMA-8 Motors